lambrospetrou/lambrospetrou.github.io/_posts/2016-02-11-migrate-to-aws-static-website/2016-02-11-migrate-to-aws-static-website.md

 9. Try to open that link using your browser.
 Of course you will see nothing since you haven't uploaded anything to your bucket yet ;p

-### Make the www-subdomain to redirect to our naked APEX domain
+### Make the www-subdomain to redirect to the APEX domain

 In this section I will describe how we can make all requests to **wwww.lambrospetrou.com** to be redirected to **lambrospetrou.com**.
 Again we only need to use Amazon S3 for this part.
 The idea is very simple.
 We will create another bucket named **wwww.lambrospetrou.com** but now instead of putting files into this bucket we will specify redirection rules to the bucket we created before.